Trimble scores 17 to lead No. 22 Maryland past Rutgers 67-55

 COLLEGE PARK, Md.
+(AP) -- Instead of taking medicine and resting in bed, Melo Trimble found the best cure for his illness was simply playing basketball.

-(AP) -- Melo Trimble fueled a second-half surge that put No. 22 Maryland in control, and the Terrapins beat Rutgers 67-55 on Tuesday night to remain in first place in the Big Ten.
+Trimble fueled a second-half surge that put No. 22 Maryland in control, and the Terrapins beat Rutgers 67-55 on Tuesday night to remain in first place in the Big Ten.

+Trimble was too sick to practice Monday, but he showed no sign of illness while repeatedly slicing through Rutgers' defense.
+The 6-foot-3 junior guard scored 17 points on 5-for-8 shooting and had four assists and six rebounds in 34 minutes.

+''I felt terrible yesterday.
+I felt a little better today,'' Trimble said. ''When you get in the game, you don't feel sick anymore.''

+''I don't know that any of us expected this,'' Turgeon said. ''The exciting thing for me is we can get so much better.
+We can play better than we're playing, starting with rebounding and taking care of the ball.''

+Maryland was outrebounded 40-39 and committed 18 turnovers, but Trimble was the difference-maker.

-Facing a team that has never won a conference game on the road, Maryland led only 38-35 shortly after halftime before Trimble took over.
-He threw an outlet pass that led to an easy layup, then drilled a 3-pointer.
+Facing a team that has never won a conference game on the road, the Terrapins led only 38-35 shortly after halftime before Trimble took over.
+He threw an outlet pass that led to a breakaway layup, then drilled a 3-pointer from the corner.
 Huerter followed with a 3 to make it 46-35 - too big a deficit for Rutgers to make up.

 Maryland entered the game tied with Wisconsin atop the Big Ten standings.